doublefx/UIComponentBehaviors/readme.txt

--static-link-runtime-shared-libraries alias -static-rsls to true in the compiler setting or, if you use FlashBuilder, to select 'merge into code' option in the project properties, if you don't do it, the original UICompenent class will be executed instead of the one of this project.
+-static-link-runtime-shared-libraries alias -static-rsls to true in the compiler setting or, if you use FlashBuilder, to select 'merge into code' option in the project properties, if you don't do it, the original UIComponent class will be executed instead of the one of this project.

 If you have any questions, thoughts, suggestions, please use the community support mailing list at flex-dev@incubator.apache.org or my email address webdoublefx@gmail.com